 2.1 The primary collector shall obtain from the farmers delivering Europe Soya soya beans to the collector a signed Declaration of Self-Commitment - Farmers (Soya Bean Producers) for each Europe Soya soya bean delivery or the entire Europe Soya quantity delivered and retain this declaration.
-Alternatively, the primary collector shall obtain for each Europe Soya quantity delivered a signed accompanying shipping document in compliance with the Requirements R 01, paragraph 3.1 (delivery note), and shall retain this document.
-The primary collector shall be obliged to inform soya bean farmers about the latest Europe Soya Requirements when requested to do so by Donau Soja Organisation.
+Alternatively, the primary collector shall obtain for each Europe Soya quantity delivered a signed accompanying shipping document in compliance with the Requirements R 01a, paragraph 3.1 (delivery note), and shall retain this document.
+The primary collector shall be obliged to inform soya bean farmers about the latest Europe Soya Requirements.